History of the Oslo Tramway and Metro: Future plans

 Oslo Package 3 is a political agreement between all the major projects on what to spend public funding for transport in Oslo and Akershus on.
 The agreement was made in 2007, and consists of 53 billion Norwegian krone (NOK), which will be shared between investments in road infrastructure, public transport infrastructure, and operating subsidies for Ruter.
 Financing comes from the state, the counties and from toll roads.
 The agreement states the major investments which are planned during a 20-year period.
 In addition, the previous agreement, Oslo Package 2, still has funding for some smaller projects.

-An upgrade of the Kolsås Line to metro standard started in 2006, and is estimated to finish by 2014.
+An upgrade of the Kolsås Line to metro standard started in 2006, and was finished by 2014.
 In the Common Tunnel, a new Homansbyen Station is planned between Majorstuen and Nationaltheatret.
 The Grorud Line is planned be connected to the Ring Line via the Løren Line, allowing trains to run directly from Grorud to the Ring via a station at Løren.
 An extension has been proposed for the Furuset Line to Lørenskog, which would give stations at Visperud, Lørenskog Centre and a new terminus at Akershus University Hospital (Ahus).
 The travel time from Ahus to Jernbanetorget would be 27 minutes.

 The Fjord City urban redevelopment project that is converting the Bjørvika and Vippetangen areas in the centre of Oslo, will include a gradual building of tramways through them.
 The Ekeberg Line will be moved to run on the south side of the Central Station through Bjørvika.
 A new line may also be built from Aker Brygge around Vippetangen to Bjørvika.
 A similar redevelopment project at Fornebu in Bærum involves plans for building the Fornebu Line as an extension of the Lilleaker Line from Furulund via Lysaker Station to Fornebu.
 The line was previously planned as a people mover, but the solution was unsuccessful, and planning now focuses on building a tramway instead.
 An extension of the Sinsen Line to Tonsenhagen is planned.